dnguyen7667/CrowdCoin/README.md

 # CrowdCoin

 A decentralized web application for crowd funding.
-It is written using Solidity, NodeJS, semantic-react-ui, etc.
+It is written using Solidity, NodeJS,NextJS, semantic-react-ui, etc.

 Test-driven program using Mocha test framework.